 Children such as Asha, Ismail and Enoch, who you may have seen on TV recently, have cataracts.
 This small build-up of protein may not seem urgent, but if left untreated it can cause irreversible blindness.
 So for these children it is a race against time to operate before their sight is lost forever.

 This is heartbreaking, and it’s happening right now to millions of children in some of the world’s poorest countries.
 But with your help, these children could receive the straightforward treatments they need to protect their sight, giving them a much brighter future.

 Every gift you give helps change lives for people in the world’s poorest countries.
 Since our work began, your donations have provided 6.1 million cataract surgeries and 332,000 trachoma operations.
-Our donors have also helped us to support more than 180,000 people with disabilities, enabling people to live full and independent lives.
+Our donors have also helped us to support more than 180,000 people with disabilities, enabling them to live full and independent lives.

 We think it’s money well spent, and we hope you do too.